ashleydavis/rfsd-web-page-eleventy/src/outline.md

 # 2. Backend

-First up, we build the backend for the Photosphere example application.
+First up, we build the backend for the Photosphere example application (stay tuned for more information on the example application).

 <!-- todo: First up, we build the backend for the [Photosphere example application](/photosphere-example-application).  -->